Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Project Selection

-The Juravinski Research Institute (JRI) supports vital health research originating from Hamilton Health Sciences, McMaster University and St. Joseph’s Healthcare Hamilton.
-Current areas of interest for the JRI include aging and related diseases, cancer, lung health and respiratory care, mental health and emerging research priorities.
+The Juravinski Research Institute (JRI) supports health research at Hamilton Health Sciences, McMaster University and St. Joseph’s Healthcare Hamilton.
+Since its inception in 2019, areas of interest for the JRI have included health care of tomorrow, child and youth health, integrated care, aging, cancer, lung health and respiratory care, mental health and health system transformation.